themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 * TAG: A classification based on the block's functional.
 * SEQUENCE: A hierarchical numeric identifier, often incremented by 10 for spacing.

 The addition of optional dimensional tags at the end of the coordinate to track an information block's lifecycle (...:[SEQUENCE][:VERSION][:STATE]).

 These include a *:VERSION* tag for tracking revisions and a *:STATE* tag to denote its lifecycle status (e.g., :DRAFT, :ACTIVE, :PASS).
-For practical project implementation, a simplified format like ***PROJECT:MODULE:FUNCTION:VERSION:STATE*** is often used.
+For practical project implementation, a simplified format like

+***PROJECT:MODULE:FUNCTION:VERSION:STATE**

 This class is the foundation of universal addressability.
 It parses, validates, and manages SCNS coordinates.